Ana María Cetto: Awards and honors

 Ana María Cetto Kramis's work has been related to the Nobel Peace Prize on two different occasions.
 While on the council of Pugwash Conferences in 1995, the organization received the Nobel Peace Prize.
-The prize was granted for "their efforts to diminish the part played by nuclear arms in international politics and, in the longer run, to eliminate such arms."
-From 2003 to 2010 she was Deputy Director General and Head of Technical Cooperation Department of the International Atomic Energy Agency (IAEA) dedicated to the control of the proliferation of nuclear weapons.
-The IAEA was awarded the Nobel Peace Prize in 2005 for "their effort to prevent nuclear energy from being used for military purposes and to ensure that nuclear energy for peaceful purposes is used in the safest possible way."
+The prize was granted for "their efforts to diminish the part played by nuclear arms in international politics and, in the longer run, to eliminate such arms".
+From 2003 to 2010 she was deputy director general and head of the technical cooperation department of the International Atomic Energy Agency (IAEA) dedicated to the control of the proliferation of nuclear weapons.
+The IAEA was awarded the Nobel Peace Prize in 2005 for "their effort to prevent nuclear energy from being used for military purposes and to ensure that nuclear energy for peaceful purposes is used in the safest possible way".

 List of awards and honors

 Ana María Cetto Kramis's work has been recognized with several other distinctions, including the following: